Sunday worship 9:30am in the kirk:

 Services that include the celebration of communion: 4 times a year, usually Sundays beginning of February, May, September, November, start 9:30am.
 All who love the Lord Jesus are welcome to share in wine or grape juice & bread, children, too, are of course welcome to take part and share in juice and bread.
-Gluten-free and alcohol-free options.
+Common cup/individual glass, Gluten-free and alcohol-free options.

 (formerly “Sunday School”): this happens as and when required and is provided by two elders good with children in the side room, parents are welcome to come along if desired.
 Also, toys are ready to play with.

 Contact our ministers directly: Catriona Morrison and Marc Prowe, phone 01592 265536, catriona “at” linktown.org.uk , mprowe “at” churchofscotland.org.uk You’ll be most welcome.

 At a blessing there is thanks and celebration,